Why is my window dirty

 How often should I clean my windows?

-Most experts recommend cleaning windows every 3-6 months, or as needed based on the condition of your windows.
+Most experts recommend cleaning windows every 3-6 months, or as needed based on the environment and how quickly they get dirty.

 Connect with certified professionals in your area